maiolo/backend-test/README.md

 # Readme

 ## Intro
-This is the Version 0.8 of the project, still needs a lot of work on the tests and refactory in some areas.
+This is the Version 0.9 of the project.

 ## How to run